msrd0/gotham_restful/README.md

 <br/>

 This crate is an extension to the popular [gotham web framework][gotham] for Rust.
-It allows you to create resources with assigned methods that aim to be a more convenient way of creating handlers for requests.
+It allows you to create resources with assigned endpoints that aim to be a more convenient way of creating handlers for requests.

 ## Features